 Dueling Movies: An American Tail: Fievel Goes West and Rock-A-Doodle were in theaters at the same time, with Fievel even opening on the same weekend as Beauty.
 Needless to say it wasn't much of a fight - all other movies were pretty much Curb-Stomped as audiences flocked to the one with a story that broke through the Animation Age Ghetto, with watershed animation and with Broadway-caliber songs, as well as the still-evolving idea that such an important female character could be anything other than a Damsel in Distress.
-Fievel goes West still did okay, most likely due to having Steven Spielberg's name attached, but Rock-A-Doodle was completely crushed and began the downfall of Don Bluth's animation studio.
+While Fievel goes West did okay at the box office, most likely due to having Steven Spielberg's name attached, Rock-A-Doodle was completely crushed and began the downfall of Don Bluth's animation studio.